 - Setup a DMZ in your router pointing at your PlayStation, or

 - Have a standalone UPnP compliant network, meaning a separate network with UPnP enabled.

 By following any of the above methods, you should get NAT Type 2 on your PlayStation.
-Keep in mind that UPnP is a risky protocol to have it enabled on your network.
-This is because it allows unknown software to infiltrate on your router, putting your online privacy, security, and the devices connected to the network at risk.
+Keep in mind that UPnP is a risky protocol to have enabled on your network.
+This is because it allows unknown software to infiltrate your router, putting your online privacy, security, and the devices connected to the network at risk.